yaahc/rustconf/error-handling-isnt-all-about-errors.md

 In rust we don't have to combine our messages all into one, in fact, you're encouraged not to.
-Including a source error's message in your `Display` implementation and returning it as your source via the Error trait is essentially a bug, and it forces reporters to duplicate information when they print out the chain of error messages.
+Including a source error's message in your `Display` implementation and returning it as your source via the Error trait is essentially a bug, as it forces reporters to duplicate information when they print out the chain of error messages.

-Next slide: By separating the source and the error message we move the responsibility of formatting away from the errors themselves, making it easier to get fancy.
+Next slide: By separating the source and the error message we move the responsibility of formatting away from the errors themselves, making it possible to get fancy.

 ---